 Applicants from non-English speaking countries should provide evidence of competence in English on the Test of English as a Foreign Language (TOEFL).

-(For further information on Stanford University TOEFL requirements and exemptions, please see: https://gradadmissions.stanford.edu/about/frequently-asked-questions/gre-and-toefl.)
+(For further information on Stanford University TOEFL requirements and exemptions, please see this page

 We welcome applicants with diverse backgrounds.

-Required Supporting Documents (to be submitted to Stanford’s central application form):
+Required Supporting Documents (to be submitted on Stanford’s central application form):

-***Note: While not required, it is strongly encouraged that applicants have, or plan to have at the time of matriculation, mathematical skill at the level at the level of multivariate calculus, and one course each in linear algebra, analysis, probability, and statistics***
+***Note: This is a very quantitatively based program, and a strong mathematical foundation is necessary for success.
+While not a formal requirement, it is strongly encouraged that applicants have, or plan to have at the time of matriculation, mathematical skill at the level of multivariate calculus, and one course each in linear algebra, analysis, probability, and statistics***

 Applicant interviews, if offered, will be held in late January to mid-February.